(Some of my) favorite composers: John Adams, Stravinsky, Bach, Caroline Shaw, Ravel, Arvo Pärt, Britten, Jennifer Higdon

 Musical that I (shamelessly) know all the words to: Jesus Christ Superstar

-Whether through program notes, pre-concert talks, or blog posts, Kevin seeks to illuminate historical context, musical structure, and the stories behind the music in ways that are both interesting and accessible to listeners.
+Whether through program notes, pre-concert talks, or blog posts, Kevin seeks to illuminate historical context, musical structure, and the stories behind the music in ways that are informative, interesting, and accessible to listeners.

 Kevin is a PhD candidate in musicology at the University of California, Santa Barbara, where he received his Master’s degree in spring 2019.
 His current research interests include émigré composers in 1930s & 40s Los Angeles, public musicology, concert programming, and American musical theater.
 Alongside his academic studies, Kevin has worked as both TA and instructor for the University’s 450-student Music Appreciation course.